the-events-calendar/event-tickets/readme.txt

 Whether your vision is big or small, we have you in mind.

-= FEATURES =
+= Features =

-Just getting started?
-Definitely watch and read through the [New User Primer](http://m.tri.be/18ti) before going much further.

 * Visitors can RSVP to events
-* Add RSVP to posts, pages, or any custom post type
 * Visitors can purchase tickets to events
+* Add RSVPs and tickets to posts, pages, or any custom post type
 * Admins can collect ticket fees by connecting their PayPal business account
-* Works out of the box with The Events Calendar
+* Works out of the box with [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/)
-* Upgrade to [Event Tickets Plus](http://m.tri.be/18th) for advanced ticket sales using WooCommerce and Easy Digital Downloads
 * Completely responsive from mobile to tablet to desktop
 * Tested on the major theme frameworks such as Avada, Genesis, Woo Themes, Thesis and many more.
-* Internationalized & Translated
+* Internationalized & translated
-* Extensive Template Tags for Customization
+* Extensive template tags for customization
-* Hook & Filters up the wazoo
+* Hooks & filters galore

-Looking for something else?
-We've got add-ons available to take your calendar to the next level.
+Upgrade to [Event Tickets Plus](http://m.tri.be/18th) for advanced ticket sales using WooCommerce and Easy Digital Downloads Looking for something else?
+We've got [add-ons available](http://m.tri.be/2a) to take your calendar to the next level.

-= Event Tickets Plus =

-Get premium support and advanced ticketing features with [Event Tickets Plus](http://m.tri.be/18wg).
-This includes the ability to sell tickets, collect sales, and manage attendees all from within your WordPress dashboard, using your favorite e-commerce provider.
-Tickets can share stock or have custom registration fields.

-= The Events Calendar =

-[The Events Calendar](https://wordpress.org/plugins/the-events-calendar/) lets you create and manage your calendar of events with ease.
-It is a carefully crafted, extensible plugin that lets you easily share your events.

-While The Events Calendar is a full featured plugin, you can upgrade to [Events Calendar PRO](http://m.tri.be/2c) and take it to the next level.
-Add recurring events, a whole range of new views ( week / map / photo / venue / organizer) & widgets (calendar / featured venue / week / event countdown), custom event attributes, default content, location search, much more!

-= Bulk Event Import =

-Fill your calendar with events from your favorite sources, including Facebook, Meetup, Google Calendar, iCalendar, CSV, and ICS.
-[Event Aggregator](http://m.tri.be/197u) provides a convenient dashboard to manage scheduled imports, manual imports, filters, one-way sync, import history, and more.

-= User-Submitted Events =

-Running a community calendar?
-[Community Events](http://m.tri.be/2g) lets users add events directly to your calendar without needing access to your admin.

-= Advanced User Search & Filters =

-Have so many amazing events that your users get overwhelmed?
-[Filter Bar](http://m.tri.be/52) adds a configurable set of filters to your event pages so users can view and search for the exact events that interest them.

-= Integrate With Eventbrite =

-Connect your calendar with your Eventbrite.com account!
-[Eventbrite Tickets](http://m.tri.be/18wf) allows you to import/export between The Events Calendar and Eventbrite, and incorporate ticket sales.

 = Submitting Patches =

-If you've identified a bug and want to submit a patch, we'd welcome it at our [GitHub page for Event Tickets](https://github.com/moderntribe/event-tickets).
-Simply cue up your proposed patch as a pull request, and we'll review as part of our [release cycle](http://m.tri.be/release-schedule) and merge into the codebase if appropriate from there.
-(If a pull request is rejected, we'll do our best to tell you why).
+If you've identified a bug and have a fix, we'd welcome it at our [GitHub page for Event Tickets](https://github.com/moderntribe/event-tickets).
+Simply submit a pull request so we can review as part of our [release cycle](http://m.tri.be/release-schedule) and merge into the codebase if appropriate from there.
+If a pull request is rejected, we'll do our best to tell you why.
 Users whose pull requests are accepted will receive credit in the plugin's changelog.
 For more information, check out the readme at our GitHub page.
 Happy coding!

 == Installation ==